 He serves as general counsel and treasurer to a broad range of political action committees, non-profit organizations, advocacy groups, social welfare organizations, independent expenditure committees, professional associations and ballot measures focused on policy areas ranging from land use restrictions to political corruption and government reform.
 He also represents major donors and government entities on sensitive matters of legal compliance, election controversies and policy.

 In 2022, the president of the American Bar Association (ABA) appointed Mr. Kaune as chair of its Standing Committee on Election Law.
 He currently co-chairs the Practicing Law Institute’s (PLI) widely regarded annual conference on Corporate Political Activities and has served on its faculty since 2000.
 He is ranked in Chambers U.S.A.
 He is a past president of the California Political Attorneys Association, and a member of the Council on Governmental Ethics Laws and other professional associations.
 He served eight years as an elected local government official.
 He lectures and speaks frequently about politics and policy and currently teaches a graduate level course at the Yale School of Management on “Political Ethics and Issues for Organizations.”

-Before joining Nielsen Merksamer, Mr. Kaune worked in the private and non-profit sectors, as a speechwriter in Washington, D.C., on a presidential campaign, and as an extern for a U.S. Federal District Court Judge and for the California Law Revision Commission.
+Before joining Nielsen Merksamer, Mr. Kaune worked in the private and non-profit sectors, as a speechwriter, on a presidential campaign, and as an extern for a U.S. Federal District Court Judge and for the California Law Revision Commission.
 He received his degrees from Yale University, Harvard University’s Kennedy School of Government and the University of California Hastings College of the Law.

 - General counsel and professional treasurer for advocacy organizations, political action committees and social welfare organizations.